OpenMatch/NeuScraper/README.md

 ## CommonCrawl Support (Beta)

 ***Note:** CommonCrawl support is still a beta version and it still needs to be more efficient.
 Besides, neuscraper-v1 only focuses on scraping in English web pages.
-We are still trying our best to develop the new version, and have opened the MIT credentials.
+We are still trying our best to develop the new version, and have opened the MIT license.
 So if you want to develop a better version, do what you want!*

 1️⃣ **Preprocess the pages in CommonCrawl**